MultiSafepay/docs/content/payments/features/moto/_index.md

 ---
 title : "MOTO"
 weight: 100
-meta_title: "Credit card user guide - MOTO - MultiSafepay Docs"
+meta_title: "MOTO - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 logo: '/svgs/MOTO.svg'